-Last year on May 4, the Agencies, Department of Labor (DOL), the Department of Health and Human Services (HHS), and the IRS, issued a joint notice on additional relief that was being provided due to the National Emergency.
-Former President Trump declared the National Emergency on March 13 in response to the fast-spreading Coronavirus.
-Basically, the Agencies provided an “extension of certain timeframes for employee benefit plans, participants, and beneficiaries affected by COVID-19."
+Last year on May 4, the Agencies, Department of Labor (DOL), the Department of Health and Human Services (HHS), and the IRS issued a joint notice on providing additional relief due to the National Emergency.
+Former President Trump declared the National Emergency on March 13, 2020, in response to the fast-spreading Coronavirus.
+As a result, the Agencies provided an “extension of certain timeframes for employee benefit plans, participants, and beneficiaries affected by COVID-19."
 Thus, the “Outbreak Period” began.

 - Special enrollment timeframes